metalsoft-io/metalcloud-sdk-go/docs/FirmwarePolicyAPI.md

 [[Back to README]](../README.md)

-## ApplyFirmwarePoliciesWithoutInstanceArrays
+## ApplyFirmwarePoliciesWithoutServerInstanceGroups

-> ServerFirmwareUpgradePolicyApplyResult ApplyFirmwarePoliciesWithoutInstanceArrays(ctx).Execute()
+> ServerFirmwareUpgradePolicyApplyResult ApplyFirmwarePoliciesWithoutServerInstanceGroups(ctx).Execute()

-Applies all Firmware Policies not linked to instance arrays
+Applies all Firmware Policies not linked to server instance groups